GIST-CSBL/DD-PRiSM/README.md

     - MonotherapyDataset (Class): The dataset class for the monotherapy treatment data (for the training of the Monotherapy model)

       - The function __getitem__ gives a datapoint in (features, viability) form

+      - Features consist of the cell line feature (pathway-grouped gene expressions), the drug feature (512-bits Morgan fingerprint), and the concentration value (a scalar value)

     - MonotherapyDataset2device: Load a device (GPU) with sample data (features and the viability)